akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/testing-routes.md

 @@snip [QuickstartServer.scala]($g8srctest$/scala/$package$/UserRoutesSpec.scala) { #set-up }

 We could create an actor that replies with a mocked response here instead if we wanted to, this is especially useful if the route awaits an response from the actor before rendering the `HttpResponse` to the client.
-Read about the [Akka TestKit ](http://doc.akka.io/docs/akka/current/scala/testing.html) and it's utilities like `TestProbe` if this is something you'd like to learn more about.
+Read about the @extref[Akka TestKit](akka.scala:testing.html) and it's utilities like `TestProbe` if this is something you'd like to learn more about.

 Let's write our first test, in which we'll hit the `/users` endpoint with a `GET` request: